k2s/sysadmin/support.delta.chat/README.md

 didn't touch anything.

 ## Fixing blank page issue

 2021-07-04
-After realizing [that emails sent by the supportforum are being rejected](https://github.com/deltachat/sysadmin-issues/issues/27), missytake updated the forum to the newest version.
-Then it returned a blank page.
+After realizing [that emails sent by the supportforum are being rejected](https://github.com/deltachat/sysadmin-issues/issues/27), we updated the forum to the newest version.
+It started to return a blank page.
 We tried restarting and rebuilding the container, but it didn't help.
-After some research we tried this [fix](https://meta.discourse.org/t/blank-white-page-after-update/44678/13), setting a variable in app.yml to stable and then rebuilding again.
-Afterwards it worked again.
+After some research we tried this [fix](https://meta.discourse.org/t/blank-white-page-after-update/44678/13), setting the branch variable in app.yml to stable and then rebuilding again.
+Afterwards it seemed to work again.
+But shortly after we got reports, that the preferences and user profile did result in a 404.

+We reverted these changes again, rebuilt and the settings were back and the page wasn't blank anymore.
+Seemingly changing the branch to be checked out, as suggested in the above mentioned fix only forced a full rebuild, which was not achived with `/var/discourse/launcher rebuild app`.

+docker-compose has an option like 'docker-compose rebuild --no-cache'.
+Discourse has an wrapper script for docker called /var/discourse/launcher.
+Apperently it is possible to pass docker args to this script with `/var/discourse/launcher --docker-args --no-cache rebuild app`